bhdouglass/bhdouglass-com/src/content/blog/astro-2-0-release.md

 What exactly is a Content Collection and how will it improve your content?

 Content Collections are a way to validate the schema of a Markdown or MDX file.
-Say goodbye to mispelled and forgotten frontmatter fields.
+Say goodbye to misspelled and forgotten frontmatter fields.
 And say hello to Typescript types that make generating pages based on that content event easier.

-With the Content Collections you aren't locked into someone's preconcived notion of a blog post.
-You aren't event locked into using this for only one type of data.
+With Content Collections, you aren't locked into someone's preconceived notion of a blog post.
+You aren't even locked into using this for only one type of data.
 You can define collections for various different aspects of your site.
-For example: blog posts and products.
+For example, blog posts and products.

 Read an [overview of Content Collections on the Astro blog](https://astro.build/blog/introducing-content-collections/).